mike632t/x11-calc/x11-calc-todo.md

 - [ ] Formatted program listings (using a separate python script)

+- [ ] Allow a program card to be loaded from the command line

 - [ ] Reorganize x11-calc and simplify the switch handling

 - [ ] Add HP65